NEWS:The Natural History Museum in Oslo opens grand new geological exhibitions May 6. Read more about it here.

-The museum includes a large botanical garden demonstrating the beauty and variation of the plant kingdom.
-Visit the arboretum with Norwegian and exotic trees, the two small but beautiful greenhouses and the thematic gardens such as viking garden and mountain garden.
+This is the place to find dinosaurs, fossils, gold nuggets, a rock from the moon, silver crystals, rocks, meteorites, minerals and taxidermied ani- mals and other highlights from our collections.
+The museum also includes a Climate House with exhibitions on climate and environmental issues, as well as a large botanical garden demonstrating the beauty and variation of the plant kingdom.
+Visit the arboretum with Norwegian and exotic trees, and the thematic gardens such as a viking garden and a rock garden.

 The Natural History Museum is part of the University of Oslo and is Norway’s most comprehensive natural history collection.
 For almost 200 years, preserved plant specimens, animal specimens, rocks, minerals and fossils have been collected, studied and preserved here.

-The Botanical Garden, part of the Museum, is not only popular for recreation, but is a scientific collection in itself.
+The Botanical Garden is part of the Museum and not only popular for recreation, but is a scientific collection in itself.